Paraiso Tropical, Many Voices, One Culture:

 In 1997, the store was relocated to its current location on Alberta Avenue.
 Demand for product from all over Latin American created a need for more storage capacity and the new location allowed for this.
 With some renovations, including a full kitchen, Paraiso Tropical moved into ready-made foods and takeout – a popular option among its customers.
 As immigration from Latin American to Edmonton evolved, so did the demands for variety.
 Today, many traditional ingredients and foods from all over Latin America can be found within the family owned stored.

 In the late 2000s, the youngest of the Gonzalez’s children – Jesus Jr. – took an active role within the family business.
 As a result of meeting the customers increased demands, innovative strategies and firmly nestled within Latin American traditions, Paraiso Tropical remains a central hub for both Edmontonians and Latin Americans.

 The tremendous support from the local community is at the heart of Paraiso Tropical’s success.
-In an effort to provide services to all Edmontonians, the Gonzalez family is proud to announce its second location in Edmonton’s south side in 2015.
+In their continuous effort to provide increasing variety and access to latin food products to all Edmontonians, the Gonzalez family announced the opening of their south side location in 2015.
 Jesus Gonzalez Jr, now President of Paraiso Tropical says:

 “I'm always working to continue expanding our product line and introduce new products and flavours.
 It's always a pleasure seeing the smiles of our regular customers as well as new ones and being able to chat and provide suggestions.
 Our team is a family and our stores are a home where our customers interact, share stories & recipes and in a small way feel like your in a little Latin America."